exercism/website-copy/pages/privacy.md

 - Our [Terms and Conditions](...)
 - Our community [Code of Conduct](...)

-Our approach to your privacy is very straightforward
+Our approach to your privacy is very straightforward to understand.

 1. We do not collect more personal information than we need
 2. We will not share any data you give us (e.g. your email address) with other third parties